 Dr. Goold has served on the bioethics committees of the Michigan State Medical Society, the American College of Physicians, and the Society of General Internal Medicine.
 She was a member of the American Medical Association's Working Group on Institutional Ethics (1998-2000).
 She has served on editorial boards of the Annals of Internal Medicine, the American Journal of Bioethics , the MIT Press, and Rowman and Littlefield, and on the boards for the American Society for Bioethics and Humanities and the International Society on Priorities in Health Care.

-Dr. Agliano is a facial plastic surgeon in Tampa, Florida and also specializes in ear, nose and throat, with a special interest in nasal and sinus surgery, allergy.
-He is Assistant Professor of otolaryngology at the University of South Florida.
+Dr. Agliano is a facial plastic surgeon in Tampa, Florida specializing in ear, nose and throat, and cosmetic surgery with a special interest in nasal and sinus surgery.
+He was Assistant Professor of otolaryngology at the University of South Florida.

 Dr. Brotherton joined The Fort Worth Bone and Joint Clinic, the precursor to Texas Health Care Bone and Joint Clinic, in 1987, after completing a Bachelor’s degree at Texas Christian University in 1978, a Doctor of Medicine degree at UT Southwestern in 1982, and an Orthopedic Surgery Residency at Emory University and Affiliated Hospitals, in Atlanta, in 1987.
 He is a Diplomate of the American Board of Orthopedic Surgery and a Fellow in the American Academy of Orthopedic Surgery.
 His areas of emphasis are sports medicine, dance and performance medicine, foot and ankle, and lower extremity joint replacement.